Back to Trends

 Obesity trends across socioeconomic groups

-Australian women and children of lower socioeconomic position were more likely to be living with overweight or obesity than those of higher socioeconomic position.
-For Australian men, the prevalence of overweight and obesity was similar across socioeconomic groups.
+Australian children of lower socioeconomic position were more likely to be living with overweight or obesity than those of higher socioeconomic position.
+For Australian adults, the prevalence of overweight and obesity combined was similar across socioeconomic groups, but the prevalence of obesity was lowest among those in the highest socio-economic group.

 Key Evidence